MikeHopley/Mikes-FTL-mods/index.md

 You will need [Slipstream Mod Manager](http://www.subsetgames.com/forum/viewtopic.php?f=11&t=17102) to install mods.

+## Bundled together

+* Mike’s standard mods **link needed**

+For convenience, this is a bundle of all the mods I use in regular (non-challenge) runs.
+The copyrighted music is not included, so you will need to follow the [instructions for my music mod](https://www.reddit.com/r/ftlgame/comments/agl0gx/music_mod/).

 ## Quality of life

 These mods remove some tedium from the game.
 They confer an *extremely* small advantage, which I consider irrelevant.